Recently updated for summer 2018!

 4) Listening to music is an excellent ways to keep contact with the language.
 Find a song or artist they like and send them to Pandora to create a station.
 Everything we know innately about using and language tells us that music “makes it stick” in a way that spoken speech does not.
 Furthermore, research shows that learning music and learning language are similar immersive experiences full of multi-modal meaning.
 Go beyond just the song of the summer; make it the Spanish/Swedish/Swahili song of the summer.

 5) Make it mobile!
 On the go, gamified language learning has gone global.
 Pick a language, make the time and results will follow.
 Working with apps like Duolingo and Memrise can do more than stem summer slide–it can set up whole new avenues for success.
+I’m currently catching up on episodes from Season 1 of the Duolingo Spanish Podcast.

 6) I’ve written about Google Translate before.
 The updates make it both a very good tool–idioms and all–as well as an augmented reality platform.
 Students should explore on the go, snapping images, pronouncing new words and keeping an ever-growing personalized glossary.